KassoumHabibou/portfolio/content/_index.md

           description: |2-
               Responsibilities include:

-              * cleaning up and performing a data quality analysis of the SMART-2016 survey data of Niger;
+              * wrangling and performing a data quality analysis of the SMART-2016 survey data of Niger;
               * computing malnutrition rates (chronic, severe and acute) by place of residence and region using data obtained from the SMART-2016 survey of Niger;
               * collaborated closely with the NIPN team in using statistical software and interpreting their analysis results.
     design: